XeroAPI/Xero-Java/README.md

 ### Custom Configuration

-You have the option to implement your own Config class and pass it as an argument to the OAuthRequestToken, OAuthAccessToken and XeroClient constructors.
+You have the option to implement your own Config class and pass it as an argument to the OAuthRequestToken, OAuthAccessToken and Api Clients (AccountingApi, AssetsApi, etc).

 An example of how you might implement Config can be found in the `/src/main/java/com/xero/example` folder named `CustomJsonConfig.java`.